 The brand also shared traditional video tutorials, which are step-by-step introductions to the various Slack features.

-These are especially helpful for users, as the visual process is much easy to follow than a written description.
+These are especially helpful for users, as the visual process is much easier to follow than a written description.
+Current Slack users may even pick up on some tips they didn’t consider before.
 Plus, it gives companies an inside look at the platform when they’re deciding whether it’s the right communication tool for their employees.

 Why it works: These videos are quick, clear, fun and easy to follow, which are the makings for the kind of informative videos viewers find especially useful.
 Plus, the tutorials come straight from the source, which means everyone trusts them to be accurate demos.